CoFH/cofh.github.io/docs/servos/index.md

 ### Item filtering
 A servo can be configured to only extract items that match a given list of items.
-The servo has various options that determine how this list is used to match items.
+It has various options that determine how this list is used to match items.
 Some of these are only available at higher [tiers](#tiers).

 Blacklist/Whitelist
 : Treat the list of items as a blacklist (extract all items except these) or as